AnsarIbrahim/Trails-Review/README.md

 # 📖 Review Project <a name="about-project"></a>

-**Review Project** is a website that displays my Techinical skills and projects that i have done.
+**Review Project** is that displays my Techinical skills and projects that i have done.

 ## 🛠 Built With <a name="built-with"></a>